 “Not now, Honey,” he said.
-“I don’t feel like a serious discussion at the moment.
-And, anyway, I think the least that’s said about last night, the better.”
+“I don’t really feel like a serious discussion at the moment.
+And, really, I think it’s better if we don’t talk about last night at all.
+Don’t you agree?”

 “Better for you, you mean,” she said.

-“I’m going to take a bath,” he said, standing up.
+“I’m going to take a shower,” he said, standing up.
 “If you feel better later, we’ll go out and get some chicken or something.”

 “Maybe I need to talk now!” she said in an insistent voice that made him stop in his tracks.